Hotel Reservation System Evolution

-We live in the automated world in-hand era, where-in most of our needs are available at a button.
-Especially our travel needs, which are bundled up in an Application on our smart phones.
-Some of the examples are – a Meta Search Engine – Priceline, Travelocity, TripAdvisor, Kayak, Orbitz, and OTAs – Booking.com, Expedia, MakeMyTrip etc for hotel, flights, transfer and transport needs.
+We live in the automated era where the world is within our grasp, where-in most of our needs met at a click of a button.
+Especially our travel needs, which are bundled up in an application on our smartphones.
+Some of the examples are – a Meta Search Engine – Priceline, Travelocity, TripAdvisor, Kayak, Orbitz, and OTAs – Booking.com, Expedia, MakeMyTrip, etc for hotel reservation, flights, transfer, and transport needs.
 For travel maps – Citymapper, For planning and sync of complete travel itinerary – Tripit, and Currency – XE Currency, etc. This electronic communication has allowed the hotels to reach consumers around the world, but how has the industry reached here before all of these modes came into being.

-It is easy to forget that hotels did not always do bookings via electronic distribution.
-For hotels the electronic distribution was born when centralized reservation system or computer reservation system (CRS) was introduced in the 50’s to centralized the hotel bookings, control inventory, store and retrieve customer information, and conduct transactions over all.
+It is easy to forget that hotels did not always make bookings via electronic distribution.
+For hotels, electronic distribution was born when centralized reservation system or computer reservation system (CRS) was introduced in the 50’s to centralized hotel bookings, control inventory, store and retrieve customer information, and conduct transactions over all.
 The system was introduced from the airline domain.
-Eventually the system was used by travel agencies, and further on was utilized on a global platform for operations to book and sell tickets for multiple platforms – airline tickets, hotel rooms, and car rentals.
-Further on known as Global Distribution System, it automated the marketing, sales, and distribution needs of the global travel industry in 60’s.
+Eventually the hotel reservation system was used by travel agencies, and further on was utilized on a global platform for operations to book and sell tickets for multiple platforms – airline tickets, hotel rooms, and car rentals.
+Further, on known as the Global Distribution System, it automated the marketing, sales, and distribution needs of the global travel industry in 60’s.
 GDS was the only distribution channel during this time.

 The OTA and the Meta Search phase in the electronic distribution in hotel industry is still evolving.
-The continuous focus is on the connectivity and consumer preferences.
-The smartphone platform has created more opportunities and expanded ways to reach out to consumers, with which the dynamics of the hotel booking business are ever changing to meet the needs of consumer.
+The continuous focus is on connectivity and consumer preferences.
+The smartphone platform has created more opportunities and expanded ways to reach out to consumers, with which the dynamics of the hotel reservation business are ever-changing to meet the needs of consumers.